Demonstration of deuterium's enhanced sensitivity to symmetry violations governed by the Standard-Model Extension

-\textit{Measurement---}The polarized D beam entering the interaction region consists of equal parts of the three LFS states (see Fig.~\ref{fig:D-HFS}).
+The polarized D beam entering the interaction region consists of equal parts of the three LFS states (see Fig.~\ref{fig:D-HFS}).
 Depending on the RF settings, a fraction of one of these states converts to a HFS state.
 Prior to detection those atoms get removed from the beam by magnetic field gradients.
 The signature for a resonant interaction is thus a drop in count rate, which at best can amount to one-third of the total beam rate.

 Rabi oscillations were observed by setting the frequency to the center of a transition and scanning the RF power.
-The first state population inversion corresponds to a $\pi$-pulse.
+The first state population inversion corresponds to a $\pi$~pulse.
 Supplied RF powers of \SI{-9.4}{\decibel}m and \SI{-10.1}{\decibel}m were found to be optimal for $\sigma_1$ and $\sigma_2$ transitions, respectively.
 At these power settings, the frequency scans were performed.

 The acquisition of a \textit{resonance pair} consisted of point-wise interleaved scans of the $\sigma_1$ and $\sigma_2$ transition beam rates ($R_\sigma$), each sampled in a randomized sequence of 25 frequency points separated by \SI{500}{Hz}.
 Prior to and following each $R_\sigma$, a reference measurement without RF interaction was performed ($R_\text{ref}$).
-This enabled converting rates into probabilities through: $\mathcal{P}=1-R_\sigma/R_\text{ref}$ (see End Matter~§A for details).
+This enabled converting rates into probabilities through: $\mathcal{P}=1-R_\sigma/R_\text{ref}$~\cite{SuppMatB}.

-Two campaigns of about one week duration each have been conducted in May and August 2023, accumulating 106 and 107 resonance pairs, respectively.
+Two campaigns of about one week duration each have been conducted in May (\#1) and August (\#2) 2023, accumulating 106 and 107 resonance pairs, respectively.
 High-statistic probability spectra for both transitions are obtained by adding up all data of a campaign, as exemplified in Fig.~\ref{fig:lineshapes}.
 The observed asymmetry is attributed to small inhomogeneities of $B_\text{stat}$ and is mirrored between the $\sigma_1$ and $\sigma_2$ transitions due to the opposite Zeeman shifts.
-An empirical fit function (see End Matter~§B for details) is derived from the high statistic spectra and applied to the individual resonance pairs with 3 parameters remaining open, namely a linear scaling of the function to the observed probabilities (two parameters) and the central frequency $\nu^\text{c}$. \\
+The high-statistic spectra are used to \emph{predetermine} 6 parameters of an empirical fit function with 9 parameters in total (see End Matter for details).
+When applied to the individual resonance pairs only 3 fit parameters are free, namely a linear scaling of the function to the observed probabilities (two parameters) and the central frequency $\nu^\text{c}$. \\